adefowoke/suicides/README.md

     </li>
   </ul>
   <p> process of converting my cleaned table from wide format to long format, press alt+d+p to ring up the PivotTable and PivotChart Wizard screen,Select “Multiple Consolidation ranges“ then Click “Next“.Select “I will create the page fields“ then Click “Next“.In Range input select the entire data range “'clean_data_ori (2)'!$A$1:$AE$205” then click “Next”,Select “New worksheet” and Click “Finish” </p>
+  <p> to get the data for continent from the website , i clicked o data buton , get data from the web and pasted the link, press ok. it would open the power query editor</p>
 </details>